Graduate Field Faculty, Cornell Applied and Engineering Physics

-We are a semiconductors devices group.
-Our primary goal is to make new devices to exploit, and understand new physics.
-This approach leads us naturally to explore some of the fundamental limits of computation, memory, and communications with semiconductor devices by exploiting and understanding new physics.
+We are a semiconductor materials and devices group.
+We explore the fundamental limits of computation, memory, and communications with semiconductor devices by exploiting and understanding new physics.
 In recent years, we are immersed in research on the following topics (in collaboration with Prof. Xing’s group):

 - the performance limits of ultrahigh speed GaN and AlN transistors for all-electronic THz sources,

-- wide bandgap semiconductor transistors for power electronics (see Energy.gov presentation),
+- ultra wide bandgap semiconductor transistors for power electronics (see Energy.gov presentation),

-- photonic devices in the IR & visible, and deep-UV LEDs and lasers approaching 200 nm using quantum dots, and
+- photonic devices in the IR & visible, and deep-UV LEDs and lasers approaching 200 nm using quantum dots,

-Often this research path requires us to explore new materials.
+This research path requires us to explore new materials.
 We grow the new materials by ourselves using Molecular Beam Epitaxy (MBE), or work very closely with groups that do.
-Currently the materials families we are investigating for the above devices are: Nitride Semiconductors, Graphene & 2D Crystals, and Oxide Semiconductors.
+Currently the materials families we are investigating for the above devices are:

 The goal to make devices also requires, or results in, a deep theoretical understanding of electron transport, electron-phonon interactions, light-matter interactions, geometric and topological aspects of condensed matter physics, and correlated electron physics.
-We do a significant amount of theory and modeling ourselves, and work closely with theoreticians when things get out of our reach.
+We do a significant amount of theory and modeling ourselves, and also work closely with theoreticians.

 I enjoy sharing the joy of the history of science and mathematics.